April 27, 2026 By Liz Hunt

 How do traditional loans work?

-1. You determine your ideal loan amount and find lenders that can provide it
+1. Determine your loan amount and find a lender

-The maximum loan amount that traditional institutions will offer a borrower differs from lender to lender.
+The maximum loan amount that traditional institutions will offer a borrower differs among lenders.
 To determine which financial institution best meets your needs, identify the exact need you seek to fulfill and how much it costs.

 You’ll need several documents to confirm your identity and help lenders determine your eligibility.
 These are some documents you’ll likely need: